Individuals FAQs - Unemployment Insurance

 Seasonal Adjusted UI Rate greater than 8.0% up to 8.5%

-Seasonal Adjusted UI Rate greater than 8.5% but less than 9.0%
+Seasonal Adjusted UI Rate greater than 8.5% up to 9.0%

 No. The individual’s base period wages are used to determine the maximum benefits payable which may or may not qualify an individual for the maximum number of weeks.
 The maximum benefits payable to an individual in a benefit year is the least of the maximum number of weeks times the weekly benefit amount or one-fourth of the base period wages.

-An Unemployment Benefit Determination is mailed to claimants when an initial claim is filed on or after July 1, 2012.
+An Unemployment Benefit Determination is mailed to claimants when an initial claim is filed.
 The determination will provide the rate for your claim filing period.
-The current rate for a specified claim filing period may also be obtained by contacting UI Customer Service at 404-232-3001 or 1-877-709-8185.
+Please refer to the Maximum Benefits Payable chart.

 No. An unemployment claim will be established using the unemployment rate in effect at the time of filing the claim.
 The claim will not be recalculated if the unemployment rate changes during the life of the claim.